-We have all been inundated recently with new terms, phrases and rules of interaction as we quarantine and slowly reintegrate activities we previously may have taken for granted.
-As we acclimate to the current situation and try to form new habits (remembering your mask), we also must look at our new ways of doing things with ever-changing rules often have a learning curve.
+We have all been inundated with new terms, phrases and rules of interaction as we quarantine and slowly reintegrate activities we previously may have taken for granted.
+As we acclimate to our new habits (remembering your mask), we also must look at our new ways of doing things with ever-changing rules often have a learning curve.
 Until then, we continue to figure it out as we go along.
 One big change has been higher education and how classes are now being delivered.

 It is hard to believe that it has been three years since I joined the QCC family.
 It seems like it was just yesterday that we embarked on our joint journey.
 As I prepared to assume the presidency, I sought advice from experienced presidents.
 In their advice, common themes emerged: seek the advice of experts and listen to them; surround yourself with capable people and empower them to get the job done; live with integrity and humility; be visible and accessible; be fair and consistent; when possible seek input, data, and make informed decisions in a timely manner; be respectful; take